bbbscarter/UberAudio/README.md

 of related audio into the same bank.
 * And audio clip can be reused multiple times with different settings.
 * You can mount or unmount audio banks on demand.
+* Moreover, because of the flexible trigger system UberAudio uses, when you mount a new bank any new events that share the same event names as existing events are automatically grouped.
+This means you can do memory saving tricks like keeping a default, fallback audio bank in memory all the time and load up audio variations on demand when needed.

 ### Audio Event Triggers